ElenaShekhova/Useful-links/README.md

 # **Books about R**

+1. An Introduction to Data Analysis.
+How to use R to handle, plot and analyze data.
+[Click here](https://michael-franke.github.io/intro-data-analysis/index.html)
-1. Welcome to Text Mining with R. Describes how to extract and analyze "text" data, for example from Twitter.
+2. Welcome to Text Mining with R. Describes how to extract and analyze "text" data, for example from Twitter.
 [Click here](https://www.tidytextmining.com/index.html)

 # **Free workshops and cources**